 When I lived in New York City for the first time, I had moved the summer after my junior year of college to study acting for a summer.
-This was going to be the longest I had ever been away from home, away from my routine, support, and community.
-And because I was endlessly optimistic and naive, I was sure that this little Alabama girl would have no problem navigating the big city.
-I was not (at the time) a problem-solver, attentive to details, or known to think through consequences of my happy, floaty little attitude because I’d always experienced being rescued by people around me who were super competent, type A, and loved me.
+This was going to be the longest I had ever been away from home.
+I was away from my routine, support, and community.
+And I was endlessly optimistic and naive.
+I was sure that this little Alabama girl would have no problem navigating the big city.
+At the time, I was not a problem-solver, attentive to details, or known to think through the consequences of my happy, floaty little attitude.
+I’d always experienced being rescued by people around me who were super competent, type A, and loved me.
+I grow up with what some may call lawnmower parents.
 I’ll never forget the moment I finally made it to my dorm on the day I arrived.

 I’d navigated the LaGuardia airport for the first time (I only got lost twice!).
-I hailed my first cab (no it wasn’t the yellow city cab, but a creepy one you aren’t supposed to get in because they inflate rates to take advantage of suckers like me!).
-I stepped out on the curb holding all my bags, moments from throwing my red hat in the air (Mary Tyler Moore style) because I was having my first resident New Yorker moment.
-I took a deep breath (it smelled terrible, but I wasn’t going to lose this romantic moment with the city!) and turned to face my NYU dorm.
+I hailed my first cab.
+It wasn’t the yellow city cab, but a creepy one you aren’t supposed to get in because they inflate rates to take advantage of suckers like me!
+I stepped out on the curb holding all my bags, moments from throwing my red hat in the air (Mary Tyler Moore style).
+I was having my first resident New Yorker moment.
+Turning to face my NYU dorm, I took a deep breath.
+It smelled terrible, but I wasn’t going to lose this romantic moment with the city!

 It was locked and my arms were full of bags.
 There was no way for me to get in.
 The person working the desk was ignoring me (I’m sure thinking I was a tourist).
 I felt lost.
 What do I do?
 I felt legitimately stuck.
 Then I saw a nice boy walking through the lobby toward the door.
 “Thank goodness,” I thought!
 “He will help me!
 He’ll hold the door and let me in!”